 I predict operating as an ethical leader will be the game changer for your life.
 It was for me.

 Bob Vanourek is the former CEO of five companies, a frequent speaker on ethical leadership, and the co-author with his son, Gregg, of the award-winning book, Triple Crown Leadership.
-Bob’s new book is Leadership Wisdom: Lessons from Poetry, Prose, and Curious Verse.
+Bob’s other book is Leadership Wisdom: Lessons from Poetry, Prose, and Curious Verse.
 To get Gregg’s manifesto on Leadership Derailers (and how to avoid them) and free book chapters from Gregg’s books, including Triple Crown Leadership, check out his Free Guide.